 Especially for the empathic, this question can seem like a bottomless pit of question marks.
-How can you process things that seem so senseless and violent – things that are so far from what the majority of us perceives as good and love and light, in a spiritual way?
+How can you process things that seem so senseless and violent, things that are so far from what the majority of us perceive as good and love and light, in a spiritual way?

 These things make us angry.
 They make us afraid.
 How does that serve us?

 It’s telling you that you do not condone these actions.
 It’s giving you an indicator of who you are.

 It’s showing you contrast, which helps you truly appreciate the good things you see in the world, particularly what is around you.

 It’s giving you an opportunity to feel empathy for the plight of other human beings.